bartvanbenthem/k8s-credsync/README.md

 # k8s-ntenant
 Multi tenant monitoring and logging solution with credential synchronization on the authentication proxies and grafana datasource configurations.
-Grafana Organizations and Datasources will be provisioned and configured automatically in a multi tenancy setup.
+Grafana Organizations and Datasources will be provisioned and configured automatically in a multi tenant setup.

 ### technical choices
 * github.com/k8spin/loki-multi-tenant-proxy is used as Loki auth proxy.